You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales down? Will this ever go away?

-Of all the categories involved in managing a business’s online reputation, reputation repair is the one most fraught with confusion.
+Of all the categories involved in managing online reputation, reputation repair is the one most fraught with confusion and a lot of stress.
+It happened suddenly, but it can take a long time to fix, depending on the issue.

-As humans, we tend to hate criticism, founded or unfounded.
-Any sort of negativity directed toward your business—earned or otherwise—holds an immense power to inflict damage in both the present and the future.
-How you respond can either mollify the situation or exacerbate it, and with the stakes so high, not many businesses can afford a misstep.
+Humans hate criticism - founded - but especially wen it is unfounded.
+Any sort of negativity directed toward your personal brand (everybody has one) or your business —earned or otherwise—holds an immense power to inflict damage in both the present and the future.
+How you respond can either improve the situation or exacerbate it, and with the stakes so high, not many can afford a misstep.

 Reputation repair refers to actions taken to respond to and resolve online reputation problems.
 And it’s a necessary step for mitigating the potentially disastrous fallout that can occur from online vitriol sent in your direction.
 Consider the following statistics about consumer behavior and reputation: